 When you think of Hollywood and other places within the entertainment industry, as well as the stars that inhabit them, you think of glamorous men and women who create the magic you see in movies and television, right?

 WRONG!
 In Horrible Hollywood, the actors and actresses are brain-dead, spoiled, have a tendency towards fighting the law, like to engage in occasional sexual deviancy, and are addicted to various illegal substances and/or sex workers.
+Marriages rarely last more than a few years (and sometimes just a few hours), and almost everyone has at least two divorces and remarriages under their belts, and usually more.
 Everyone fears growing old and losing their fame, so plastic surgery and desperate attempts to seem young abound.
-The directors are egomaniac control freaks who wear funny pants.
+The directors are egomaniac control freaks who wear funny pants and throw petty tantrums at the slightest provocation.
 The assistants are overworked, underpaid, and might be snarky towards the talent, but this won't stop them from ruthlessly trying to climb the ladder — and in this depraved environment, climbing to the top tends to be a horizontal sort of activity.
 The fans are insane and you might gain some stalkers.
-The executives are fond of excessive meddling and/or just plain corrupt.
-The Writers are CloudcuckoolanderButt Monkeys.
-Absolutely everyone — even those not actually in the entertainment industry — is a Stepford SmilerPhony who may be all smiles and charm and obsequiousness to your face, but only because they secretly hate you and can't wait for you to turn your back so they can stick a knife into it.
+The executives are fond of excessive meddling, screwing artists out of their royalties or otherwise, and/or are just plain corrupt, and have people fired on the spot for being insufficiently sycophantic or causing some minor inconvenience.
+Writers are second-class citizens and Butt Monkeys.
+Women who age and lose their sex appeal have trouble finding work, while aging barely has any affect on the career prospects of their male counterparts.
+Child stars almost always go off the deep end in some way(s) when they grow up.
+Some people spend a lifetime Waiting for a Break that never comes.
+Absolutely everyone — even those not actually in the entertainment industry — is a Stepford Smiler Phony who may be all smiles and charm and obsequiousness to your face, but only because they secretly hate you and can't wait for you to turn your back so they can stick a knife into it.
 Everywhere you look, crippling insecurities and neuroses are constantly being masked with bombastic, preening arrogance and ego.

 Despite what the title may imply, this isn't just for movies, this can go for things like television or actual live theater as well.